goirijo/casm-utilities/CONTRIBUTING.md

 * Once the class is totally binded, create modules in python that rename the methods.
 * Usually you'll have to python types per c++ type: mutable vs immutabe.
 The immutable type is just the name of the class, the mutable one gets a `Mutable` prefix (e.g `Coordinate` vs `MutableCoordinate`).
 * Both types have access to all the c++ binded methods, but each is only "supposed" to use the nicely named python functions.

+# How to write a new tests
+* testfile.py.in
+* configure.ac
+* add testfile.py to Makemodule